 - Repurpose your content across other channels: For example, take a blog post and turn it into an infographic (see what we did there?).

 Question 7: Outsourcing my blog feels kinda weird.
-Do many other companies outsource blogging?
+Do many other companies outsource content marketing services?

 Yep.
 Just like small businesses and major companies hire accountants and PR firms, outsourcing content creation is commonplace.

 - Scaling is difficult, especially when it comes to meeting the content needs of your organization.

 - There’s more competition for content marketing.
 It’s increasingly popular, which means you need specialized resources.
 Outsourcing your blog posts gets you specialized writers who know content marketing, inside and out.